openstenoproject/plover/osx/README.md

 For installing all the required dependencies, you can use:

+`python -m pip install -r requirements.txt`

+To install the standard plugins, you can use:

-`pip3 install --user -r requirements.txt`
+`python -m pip install --user -e . -r requirements_plugins.txt`

 ## Development helpers